Michael Brenner (historian)

 Michael Brenner (born 4 January 1964) is a German historian who researches and publishes on the history of Jews and Israel.
 Brenner has authored eight books on Jewish history, which were translated into twelve languages and is the editor and co-editor of eighteen books.
-He holds teaching positions at both the Ludwig Maximilian University of Munich and the American University.
+He holds teaching positions at both LMU Munich and the American University.

 Early life and education

 Brenner was born in Weiden.
 He studied at the university and the Hochschule für Jüdische Studien in Heidelberg, the Hebrew University of Jerusalem and Columbia University in New York.
 He wrote his dissertation at Columbia University on Jewish culture in the Weimar Republic.

 Career

-From 1993 to 1994 Brenner was assistant professor at Indiana University in Bloomington and from 1994 until 1997 at Brandeis University.
-Since 1997 he has taught as the chair for Jewish History and Culture at Ludwig Maximilian University of Munich.
-Since 2013 he has also been the Seymour and Lillian Abensohn Chair in Israel Studies at the American University, Washington D.C.
+From 1993 to 1994 Brenner was an assistant professor at Indiana University in Bloomington and from 1994 until 1997 at Brandeis University.
+Since 1997, he has taught as the chair for Jewish History and Culture at LMU Munich.
+Since 2013, he has also been the Seymour and Lillian Abensohn Chair in Israel Studies at the American University, Washington D.C.
 He has been visiting professor at numerous universities, among them Berkeley, Stanford, Johns Hopkins, Haifa, Central European University Budapest, and ETH Zürich.

 Brenner, who frequently takes positions on public issues, is a proponent of a Muslim for the office of Federal President.
-In 2016 he advocated the publicist Navid Kermani, whom he described as the "most interesting voice in Germany".
+In 2016, he advocated the publicist Navid Kermani, whom he described as the "most interesting voice in Germany".
 He is also considered a prominent critic of the party "Alternative for Germany" (AfD), against which he has repeatedly spoken out.

 In 2023, Brenner was appointed by Federal Minister of the Interior Nancy Faeser as member of an eight-person commission to re-appraise the attack on Israeli athletes and team members at the 1972 Summer Olympics to answer unresolved questions.